Grilled Swordfish Kabobs

 Notes

-If you are using a gas grill, it's best to heat on medium heat when grilling seafood kabobs.
+- If you are using a gas grill, it's best to heat your grill on low-medium heat when grilling seafood kabobs.
 They cook up quickly.

 Nutrition Information: